ettoremiglioranza1012/Q-Digest/src/dataset-generator/README.md

 # --dist argument.
 The example below samples from a Gaussian distribution.
 python ./generate_dataset.py --seed 101 --n 1000000 --save --dist gaussian

+# it is also possible to compute the quantiles of the distribution and print those
+# the example below computes the 10th, 20th, 70th, and 90th quantiles along with
+# the median (0.5) and the maximum of the distribution (1.0)
+python ./generate_dataset.py --seed 101 --n 1000000 --quantiles 0.1 0.2 0.5 0.7 0.9 1.0

 # to know all the details and supported distributions open the help menu by running:
 python ./generate_dataset.py --help
 ```